How to Change Hardware on a Dresser

 Wood epoxy doesn’t shrink, and it doesn’t have air bubbles in it like Bondo, so if you slightly overfill the hole, and then sand it down once it’s dry, you should be good to go!

-Learn more about wood epoxy (specifically KwikWood), and drilling new holes for hardware in this green painted modern dresser makeover.
+Learn more about this epoxy (specifically KwikWood) in this green painted modern dresser makeover.
+Here’s a more detailed guide on how to use KwikWood!

 How to Fill in Old Hardware Holes